teableio/teable/README.md

 - Grid View: The default view of the table, which displays data in a spreadsheet-like format.
 - Form View: Input data in a form format, which is useful for collecting data.
-- Kanban View: Displays data in a Kanban board, which is a visual representation of data in columns and cards. (coming soon)
+- Kanban View: Displays data in a Kanban board, which is a visual representation of data in columns and cards.
 - Calendar View: Displays data in a calendar format, which is useful for tracking dates and events. (coming soon)
 - Gallery View: Displays data in a gallery format, which is useful for displaying images and other media. (coming soon)
 - Gantt View: Displays data in a Gantt chart, which is useful for tracking project schedules. (coming soon)